nealharris/BREACH/README.md

 ### How to run:
-1. Build the projects to get the executables or download the precompiled binaries at http://breachattack.com/precompiled/
+1. Build the projects to get the executables, download them at http://breachattack.com/precompiled/.
 2. Run `(echo. && echo 127.0.0.1 malbot.net) >> %windir%\system32\drivers\etc\hosts` in a command shell with admin privs.
 3. Launch `SSLProxy.exe`.
 4. Launch `BREACH Basic.exe`.